What should I wear?

 GREENS AND SAND TRAPS: Golfers should repair divots on greens and fairways.
 Rakes should be placed INTO the sand traps, so that they are positioned parallel with the fairway.

 SLOW PLAY: If a playing group of golfers is not on schedule to play in less than four hours (for 18 holes) and falls one clear hole behind the group in front, the slow group MUST invite the group behind it to play through.
 If play is delayed (more than 5 minutes) on account of a lost ball, the group playing behind should be invited to play through.
 Should either of these conditions occur and the group playing behind the slow group or behind the group with the lost ball is not invited to play through, it is the right and privilege of such group playing behind to ask permission to play through.
 The slow group of players or the group with the lost ball is then required to take positions on the course out of play and shall remain stationary until the invited group has played through.
 The invited group MUST play through once the invitation has been received, in order that following groups will not be delayed.
-A group also must step aside and let the group behind play through anytime the course marshal so instructs.
+A group also must step aside and let the group behind play through anytime the course Marshal instructs.
 For purpose of this section a group is defined as three or more players.
 Singles and twosomes have no special playing privilege regarding pace of play.

-The Head Golf Professional must certify minors as “A” players in order to play without being accompanied by a Member parent or guardian.
+The Golf Professional must certify minors as “A” players in order to play without being accompanied by a Member parent or guardian.
 No child under the age of twelve (except an “A” player) is permitted to play the golf course unless accompanied by an adult Member parent or guardian.
 Golf etiquette is enforced at all times.

 Children under the age of 18 are not allowed in the men’s and women’s card rooms without being accompanied by an adult.